Nurses for Night Care

 “By the end we were exhausted.
 They came in and for the last six nights before she died we could take a full nights sleep and we knew that she was fine”

 This service is provided via the Irish Cancer Society night nursing service.
-More information on using the night nursing service is available here

-This service is funded solely on contributions from the public.
-If you would like to make a donation to the Irish Hospice Foundation please click here
+- If you would like to make a donation to the Irish Hospice Foundation please click here

 Nurses for night care enables people with diseases like dementia, motor neurone disease, advanced respiratory disease, heart failure and end stage kidney disease to receive expert care and support at night in their own homes in their final days.
 It also provides reassurance and respite for families and loved ones caring for someone at home.

 Referrals to the service are made by your local Specialist Palliative Care home care team.

 Click here to download the referral form for night nursing.

 If you or your loved one is receiving this service, our thoughts are with you and your family